newcvee/cvee-console-exercises/README.md

 ## Required

--You must have node and python installed to run the files, -You must open the terminal inside each folder.
+- You must have node and python installed to run the files.
+- You must open the terminal inside each folder.

 ### To execute the javascript code